mattray/spiceweasel/README.md

 Description
 ===========
-Spiceweasel is a command-line tool for batch loading Chef infrastructure from a file..
+Spiceweasel is a command-line tool for batch loading Chef infrastructure from a file.
 It provides a simple syntax in either JSON or YAML for describing and deploying infrastructure in order with the Chef command-line tool `knife`.
 This manifest may be bundled with a Chef repository to deploy the infrastructure contained within the repository and validate that the components listed are all present.

 The `examples` directory provides example manifests based on the Quick Starts provided at [http://help.opscode.com/kb/otherhelp](http://help.opscode.com/kb/otherhelp).

-The [https://github.com/mattray/ravel-repo](https://github.com/mattray/ravel-repo) provides a working example for bootstrapping a Chef repository with Spiceweasel.
+The [https://github.com/mattray/vbacd-repo](https://github.com/mattray/vbacd-repo) provides a working example for bootstrapping a Chef repository with Spiceweasel.

 The [CHANGELOG.md](https://github.com/mattray/spiceweasel/blob/master/CHANGELOG.md) covers current, previous and future development milestones and contains the features backlog.

 Requirements
 ============
-Spiceweasel currently depends on `knife` to run commands for it, but does not explicitly depend on the `chef` gem.
+Spiceweasel currently depends on `knife` to run commands for it, but does not explicitly depend on the `chef` gem yet.
 Infrastructure files must either end in .json or .yml to be processed.

 Written and tested initially with Chef 0.9.12 (should still work) and continuing development with the 0.10 series.
+It is tested with Ruby 1.8.7 and 1.9.2.

 File Syntax
 ===========